rawspinach155/Accenture-Data-Analytics-and-Visualization/README.md

 ## Acknowledgments

-This project was part of a free job project simulation offered by Accenture on Forage.
+- This project was part of a free job project simulation offered by Accenture on Forage.
+- Data analysis and visualization were performed using a Kaggle notebook to streamline and enhance the analysis process.